sbancuz/Appunti/Minimax algorithm.md

 This algorithm is optimal when it can search the whole tree, but not when it's limited to using an evaluation function.

 The minimax algorithm performs a complete [[Uninformed search strategies#Depth First Search]] of the game tree, this means that its complexity is $O(b^{m})$ and the space complexity is $O(bm)$.
 This makes it impractical for complex games like chess, because its branching factor is 35 and the average game has a depth of about 80 ply.

+Another optimization could be to consider a table of already visited states and their computed value, we call this a **transposition table**.
+This means that every state will only be evaluated once.
 ### Alpha-beta pruning

 To fix the exponential growth of the states of the game, we can cut the number of spaces to search by about a half.